artemrad/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/device_global/README.md

 ### Non-zero-initialization of a `device_global`- with C++20
-In a future version of this extension, it is expected that when C++20 support is available and enabled, the `consteval` keyword will be used to enable compile-time constant initialization of the device allocations backing device_global.
+In a future version of this extension, it is expected that when C++20 support is available and enabled, the `consteval` keyword will be used to enable compile-time constant initialization of the device allocations backing `device_global`.
 This will simplify some coding patterns, compared with the current zero-initialization requirement.

 ```cpp
 using namespace sycl::ext::oneapi::experimental;